If you landed on this article you are likely searching for the causes of the Dust Bowl during the Great Depression.

 In one of the more effective measures, the Civilian Conservation Corps (CCC) and Public Works Administration (PWA) helped to employ millions of unemployed workers.
 These included many of the “Okies” and other Dust Bowl migrants.

-The Aftermath of the Dust Bowl
+The Aftermath and Effects of the Dust Bowl

 While these programs were necessary to help keep the Dust Bowl region afloat during the Great Depression, rapid changes were needed to help the environment in the long term.